 The annual Sixth Form Information Evening is an early opportunity to find out more information from each Heads of Department about the A Level course content and examination requirements of the subjects that you may be considering for your Sixth Form timetable.
-At St Teresa's we are committed to the A Level system as we believe it allows you to make your own choice about the degree of breadth, or specialisation, you would like to achieve.
+At Effingham Sixth Form we are committed to the A Level system as we believe it allows you to make your own choice about the degree of breadth, or specialisation, you would like to achieve.
 It also offers you an unparalleled chance to go into subjects in greater depth.
-A Level subjects are each allocated six one-hour timetabled periods per week.
+A Level subjects are each allocated six one-hour sessions per week.
 Your lessons are likely to feel very different from your GCSE experience; small class sizes lead to lively discussion and highly tailored learning where students are challenged and nurtured to develop their intellectual curiosity.

-Increasingly, top universities are looking for the quality of your qualifications, rather than quantity; therefore, at St Teresa's students will choose three A Level subjects as well as having the additional options to undertake the Extended Project Qualification (EPQ), MOOC courses, or, with agreement, a fourth A Level.
+Increasingly, top universities are looking for the quality of your qualifications, rather than quantity; therefore, at Effingham Sixth Form students will choose three A Level subjects as well as having the additional options to undertake the Extended Project Qualification (EPQ), MOOC courses, or, with agreement, a fourth A Level.
 These options will extend your intellectual horizons through independent research and allow time to take part in the student leadership team, enrichment and the co-curricular opportunities that are also available.

-All of the staff at St Teresa's are committed to supporting all students through this process.
-We look forward to you joining the Sixth Form community at St Teresa's and to your development as young women of the future.
+All of the staff at Effingham Sixth Form are committed to supporting all students through this process.
+We look forward to you joining the community at Effingham Sixth Form and to your development as young adults of the future.